-6.3.2 Category D studies
+8.3.2 Category D studies

-On the basis of the guidance received and quoted in 6.3 above, it is the University's position that all category D studies must be reviewed by the University Research Ethics Committee (UREC).
-Forms RG1 should be used (including RG1d, the supplemental form for human tissue studies).
+On the basis of the guidance received and quoted in 8.3 above, it is the University's position that all category D studies must be reviewed by the University Research Ethics Committee (UREC).
+The RG1 suite of forms should be used (including RG1d, the supplemental form for human tissue studies).
 As with other categories of study, these forms must be reviewed through the peer review and filter committee process prior to submission to the UREC.

-6.4 Storage of Tissue from the Living
+8.4 Storage of tissue from the living